In the analysis of this circuit it was determined that several factors contribute to the ultimate sensitivity, including:

 In perusing the various component catalogs I noted that Mouser Electronics carried some avalanche photodiodes - but as expected, there was a price - literally: Around US$150 at the time for just one APD.
 In a compromise between size, availability and cost I chose the AD1100-8-TO52-S1 by First Sensor (previously known as "Pacific Silicon Sensor") - a device with a round, 1mm2 (1.128mm diameter) active area - a reasonable compromise between cost, size, and the practical limit of the Fresnel-based optics.
 This device, which came with its own test sheet, indicated a maximum gain ("M" factor) of approximately 1000 occurring at 134 volts at a temperature of 25C.

 In most ways using an APD is just like using a reverse-biased PIN photodiode - except that the reverse bias voltage will be much higher.
-Perusing the literature and manufacturer's specifications one will note that many designs depict a temperature-compensated bias voltage supply, but further investigation reveals that this is necessary only if the device is being used at/near maximum gain (and maximum voltage) and/or if it is necessary to precisely maintain a precise gain over a wide temperature range.
+Perusing the literature and manufacturer's specifications one will note that many designs depict a temperature-compensated bias voltage supply, but further investigation reveals that this is necessary only if the device is being used at/near maximum gain (and maximum voltage) and/or if it is necessary to precisely maintain the gain over a wide temperature range.
 For our application we don't really care if the gain changes with temperature, so an arbitrarily adjustable high voltage supply is fine - and actually preferred.

 In my initial research I noted that the internal action of any APD suffers an inevitable, but expected, effect: As the gain goes up with increasing bias voltage, the intrinsic noise of the device itself increases at a faster rate than the gain.
 What this means was that there is going to be a point above which a further increase of device gain will cause the signal to noise ratio to decrease even though the actual signal level continues to increase with bias voltage.
 With this in mind, the question is "At what voltage might this happen, and would this 'crossover' point occur at a point where we can expect the overall 'gain+noise' to offer a net advantage over a PIN photodiode?"